-This privacy statement sets out how Catholic Education Diocese of Parramatta (CEDP), its schools and related services manage the personal and sensitive information we collect and hold.
+This privacy statement sets out how Catholic Schools Parramatta Diocese (CSPD), its schools and related services manage the personal and sensitive information we collect and hold.

 We are bound by the Australian Privacy Principles contained in the Commonwealth Privacy Act 1988.
 In relation to health records, we are bound by the Health Privacy Principles contained in the NSW Health Records and Information Privacy Act 2002 (Health Records Act).

 The Privacy Act confers a range of enforcement powers on the Commissioner, including civil penalty provision for serious or repeated interference with privacy.
 The maximum penalty is $420,000 for an individual and $2.1 million for a body corporate.

 Parent means parent and/or guardian.

 Pupil means a person who is being taught by another, especially a schoolchild or student, but includes children in our CELCs and COSHCs.

 Sensitive information is personal information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, philosophical beliefs, health, sexual orientation or practices or criminal record.